gitmank/preprod_tasks/sprint_2/database/explanation.md

 ##### Test MongoDB container
 > using docker
+>
 run `docker run -p 27017:27017 -d mongo` to start MongoDB use default connection string `mongodb://localhost:27017/` to connect to the database

 ##### load csv to MongoDB
 > using pandas and pymongo
+>
-run `load.py` to insert rows from `MOCK_DATA.csv` to the database
+run `python load.py` to insert rows from `MOCK_DATA.csv` to the database

 ##### exporting data from MongoDB
 > using pandas and pymongo
+>
-run `dump.py` to load documents from database as a pandas dataframe and save it as a csv file
+run `python dump.py` to load documents from database as a pandas dataframe and save it as a csv file